MLB players agree to contingency plans for 2020

 Teams are set to approve the roughly 17-page agreement Friday, the person said.

-Opening day was to have been Thursday but has been pushed back to mid-May at the earliest because of the virus outbreak.
+Opening day was to have been Thursday, but was pushed back to mid-May at the earliest because of the virus outbreak.
+The spring training schedule was cut short on March 12 because on the pandemic, and it remains unclear when and if baseball can resume.

-Both sides agreed to make a “good faith effort” to schedule as many games as possible this year, subject to government rules, travel and economic feasibility.
+Both sides agreed to make a “good faith effort” to schedule as many games as possible this year, subject to government rules, travel, player health and economic feasibility.

-They also agreed they would consider playing past the usual end of the postseason in late October and early November, even if it involves using neutral sites and domes.
-They would consider a large increase in doubleheaders to get as many games in as they can, and also to play without fans.
+They also agreed to consider playing past the usual end of the postseason in late October and early November, even if it involves using neutral sites and domes.
+They would consider a large increase in doubleheaders to get as many games in as they can, to play without fans and to revise the postseason format.

+Seven-inning games for doubleheaders have not been given much discussion but also have not been ruled out.

+Players considered service time the key, and older players were willing to give up money to keep younger colleagues on track for big-money contracts next offseason.

+Mookie Betts, Trevor Bauer, Marcus Stroman, George Springer and JT Realmuto would be eligible for free agency, even if no games are played.
+The Los Angeles Dodgers acquired Betts from Boston just before spring training with the assumption they would have the 2018 AL MVP for one season.

+But the trade-off was players would give up their salaries if there is no season, other than the $170 million being advanced to those on the low end of the salary scale.
+Different tiers of players will receive the advance payments.

-In the event of a shortened season, 2020 salaries would be prorated.
+In the event of a shortened season, 2020 salaries would be prorated depending on how much of the season is played.

-Management has the right to cut the draft from 40 rounds to five this year and to 20 in 2021, and also has the right to delay this year’s draft from June 10 to as late as July 20.
-In addition, signing bonuses may be deferred in both years.
+Management has the right to cut the amateur draft from 40 rounds to as few as five this year and 20 in 2021, and also has the right to delay the draft to as late as July 20 this year and next.
+It had been slated to start June 10 this year.

+In addition, signing bonuses may be deferred in both years, with 10% due within 30 days of each contract’s approval and 45% on July 1 in each of the following two years.

+In a late change, signing bonuses for undrafted players subject to the draft will be capped at $20,000 and not $10,000 as MLB proposed earlier.

-Management also has the right to push back the start of the signing period for international amateur players from July 2 to Jan.
+Management also has the right to push back the start of the signing period for international amateur players from July 2 to the following Jan.
+15 for both this year and for 2021.
+Then end of each signing period could be delayed from June 15 to Dec.
 15.

-In the 2020 season is canceled, all players who were eligible for salary arbitration last offseason would receive the same salaries in 2021 as they were due in 2020.
+In the event of a canceled season, all players who were eligible for salary arbitration last offseason would receive the same salaries in 2021 as they were due in 2020.

-They agreed salary arbitration decisions next offseason could not be used as precedents.
+They agreed salary arbitration decisions next offseason could not be used as precedents, and statistical comparisons in arbitration would be adjusted to account for lesser opportunities in a shorter season.
+In the event of a partial season, qualifying offers to free agents after the season would be based on the full salary total of the top 125 players, and not the prorated portion.

+When the agreement is finalized, all rosters will be frozen, including trades, signings, optional and outright assignments, placement on the injured lists and designations for assignment.
+A flurry of options were announced by teams on Thursday.

 Send questions/comments to the editors.